sterbini/MDToolbox/README.md

 # MDToolbox
-Provide a collection of function to import and analyse Machine Development Data.
+Provide a collection of function to import and analyse Machine Development data.